aws/aws-sdk-js-v3/clients/client-sfn/README.md

 AWS SDK for JavaScript SFN Client for Node.js, Browser and React Native.

-<fullname>AWS Step Functions</fullname>
+<fullname>Step Functions</fullname>

-<p>AWS Step Functions is a service that lets you coordinate the components of distributed applications
+<p>Step Functions is a service that lets you coordinate the components of distributed applications
 and microservices using visual workflows.</p>
 <p>You can use Step Functions to build applications from individual components, each of which performs
 a discrete function, or <i>task</i>, allowing you to scale and change